-Whether someone is visiting on a weekend break or making a permanent move to the city, knowing what’s going on in Madrid is certainly worth it.
+Whether visiting for a weekend break or making a permanent move to the city, knowing what’s on in Madrid is certainly worth it.

 Cavalcade of Magi (January)

-Also called the King’s Day Parade or the Cavalcade of the Three Kings, this children’s parade occurs on the night before the Christian Feast of the Epiphany.
-A parade of “kings” on carriages can be seen tossing endless amounts of sweets to the children and adults following the procession.
+Also called the King’s Day Parade or the Cavalcade of the Three Kings, the Three Wise Men's parade occurs on the night before the Christian Feast of the Epiphany.
+A parade of 'kings' on carriages can be seen tossing endless amounts of sweets to the children and adults following the procession.
 The parade takes place between El Retiro Park and Plaza Mayor.
-A children’s theatre programme accompanies the event.
+A children’s theatre programme also accompanies the event.

 Madrid Carnival (February)

-The Madrid Carnival takes place the week before the start of Lent as a final display of excess before the traditional Catholic period of self-denial.
+The Madrid Carnival takes place the week before the start of Lent as a final display of excess.
 The Madrid Carnival features parades, fancy dress and a concert in the Plaza Mayor, and is a wonderful showcase of Madrilenian culture.

-An annual event since 1995, Festimad is a two-day rock music event that takes place on three stages and showcases countless local and international entertainers.
+An annual event since 1994, Festimad is a two-week music festival that takes place on various stages throughout the city, and showcases around 50 local and international entertainers, as well as new up-and-coming talent.

 Fiesta de San Isidro (May)

-A week-long festival in celebration of the patron saint of labourers, this festival also ushers in the bullfighting season.
-The fiesta sees carnival parades, music concerts, dances and other lavish and colourful events mostly around the Plaza Mayor area.
+A week-long festival in celebration of the patron saint of labourers, this festival sees carnival parades, music concerts, dances and other lavish and colourful events happening mostly around the Plaza Mayor area.

 The Suma Flamenca is an annual month-long festival of flamenco, the traditional Spanish dance.
 The summit has a busy programme that includes flamenco singing and dancing events, as well as guitar-playing at venues throughout the city.